- Any business owner or self-employed individual, with or without employees, can contribute to a SEP IRA.

-- With a SEP IRA, you can ONLY contribute to your account as the employer.
-Employees are not allowed to directly fund a SEP IRA with their compensation.
+- With a SEP IRA, you can only contribute to your account as the employer.
+Employees are not allowed to directly contribute to a SEP IRA.

 This creates a significant difference in how much money you need to maximize contributions to both plans.

-With a solo 401k, because you’re allowed to fund your account as both employer and employee, you need less money to maximize your plan than with a SEP IRA.
+With a solo 401k, because you’re allowed to contribute to your account as both employer and employee, you need less money to maximize your plan than with a SEP IRA.

 Remember that the contribution limits are the same for both, $61,000 for 2022.